significantotter/kobold/README.md

 ### Built-In Bot Features:

--   Imports and manages multiple characters from Wanderer's Guide.
+-   Imports and manages multiple characters from Pathbuilder 2E or Wanderer's Guide.
--   Rolls complex dice
+-   Rolls complex dice and create macros and custom actions
 -   Rolls skills, abilities, saves, and attacks generated for your wanderer's guide characters
--   Tracks initiative with Wanderer's Guide characters
+-   Tracks initiative with characters and monsters imported from pf2etools
--   Allows dummy characters without Wanderer's Guide sheets in initiative
+-   Manage conditions and modifiers to characters such as raising shields, or inspire courage

 ### About: